diabeatz96/cain/README.md

 </details>
 <hr>

+## CREDITS
+    - Myco from the Pilot.NET/CAIN Discord for providing icon assets
+    - Tom Bloom Creator of Cain
+    - My sunday DND group

 ##  Overview

-Cain is an open-source project designed to streamline RPG system management within FoundryVTT.
-By leveraging SASS for CSS compilation and employing a modular architecture, Cain enhances user experiences through customizable actors, items, and effects.
+Cain is an open-source project designed to streamline CAIN RPG system management within FoundryVTT.
+Cain enhances user experiences through customizable actors, items, and effects.
 The projects core functionalities, encapsulated in the `cain` module, facilitate dynamic talisman management, item roll logic, and interactive character sheet customization.
 Cains value proposition lies in its ability to empower game masters with a comprehensive system that ensures efficient data organization and seamless gameplay customization.

 ---